GrosSacASac/blog-public/comments/comments-en.md

 ## Rules on the substance

-The comment must not reveal personal private informations.
+The comment must not reveal personal private information.

 ### Do not publish if the content of the comment is